 The cardiologist who reads your child's electrocardiogram and echocardiogram will recommend a full evaluation by your child's physician.
 A list of pediatric cardiologists also will be provided to you.

-No. This is health care information that will be shared only with you, your child's physician and medical personnel involved with the event.
+No. This is health care information that will be shared only with you.

 We are the largest provider of cardiac services throughout Oregon.
 More than 80 highly skilled cardiologists and surgeons care for more than 13,000 patients each year, integrating patient education and prevention with advanced diagnostics and treatment.